kubeflow/website/content/en/docs/azure/deploy/install-kubeflow.md

   [Kubeflow releases
   page](<https://github.com/kubeflow/kfctl/releases/tag/>{{% kf-latest-version %}}).

-1. Unpack the tar ball
+1. Unpack the tar ball:

     ```
     tar -xvf kfctl_{{% kf-latest-version %}}_<platform>.tar.gz
     ```

 1. Run the following commands to set up and deploy Kubeflow.
 The code below includes an optional command to add the binary   kfctl to your path.
 If you don’t add the binary to your path, you must use the full path to the kfctl binary each time you run it.

     ```
     # The following command is optional, to make kfctl binary easier to use.